zephinzer/dev/README.md

 1. Clone this repository using `git clone git@gitlab.com:usvc/utils/dev.git`
 2. Install dependencies using `make deps`
 3. Create a local development configuration file at `./dev.yaml` relative to the project root containing [the sample configuration file](#sample-configuration-file)

+## Building

+### Build notes for Linux

+The Linux assets can be found at `./assets/linux` relative to the project root.

+- `TODO`

+### Build notes for MacOS

+The MacOS assets can be found at `./assets/macos` relative to the project root.

+- `TODO`

+### Build notes for Windows

+The Windows assets can be found at `./assets/windows` relative to the project root.

+1. Confirm that the `rsrc` binary is available in your path.
+You can get this using `make setup_build`

 ## References